 The bill amends the Worker's Disability Compensation Act of 1969 to expand the definition of "personal injury" to include respiratory and heart diseases for specific categories of employees, including full-time members of fire departments, police departments, and county medical examiners.
 It establishes that these conditions are presumed to arise out of employment, provided they develop during active service and result from job-related duties.
-Additionally, the bill introduces provisions for cancer claims, allowing full-time, part-time, and volunteer members of fire departments and public fire authorities to claim benefits from the Christopher R. Slezak first responder presumed coverage fund for various types of cancer diagnosed after January 1, 2022, and outlines the conditions under which claims may be suspended.
+Additionally, the bill introduces a new provision for claims related to various types of cancer for first responders and medical examiners, allowing them to claim benefits from the Christopher R. Slezak first responder presumed coverage fund if they meet certain service and exposure criteria.

 Statutes affected: House Introduced Bill: 418.405